If you couldn’t make tonight’s meeting, take a moment to catch up…

 More info on band camp to come as we get closer to the date, but just to set your mind at ease, students practice indoors or under cover from 12-4pm during band camp.
 They get a one hour dinner break before they go on the field at 6pm, so don’t worry.

 Note: If you have to miss a day of practice or camp for any reason, contact Mr Dasher right away.

 Booster Meetings and Parent Involvement

 So even if this is your first year, don’t be shy!
-Come out to the practices, meet the other parents (we’re going to know each other for a long time), get to know everyone, and see what you can do to help.
-No one will ever tell you, “we don’t need you”.
+Come out to the practices, meet the other parents (we’re going to know each other for a long time), ask questions, get to know everyone, and see what you can do to help.
+No one will ever say, “we don’t need you”.

 Night of Flight